vjedulla/vjedulla.github.io/aboutme.md

 Hey there, I'm Armando, but you can call me Mando.
 Welcome to my corner of the internet!

-Currently, I'm fortunate to be part of the talented team at [Jetpack.AI](https://jetpack.ai/){:target="_blank"}.
-Nestled in the vibrant city of Brussels, Belgium.
+Currently, I'm part of the talented team at [Jetpack.AI](https://jetpack.ai/){:target="_blank"}.
 Beyond the realm of data, I find inspiration in various interests other interest as science, films, and photography.
-They ignite my curiosity and fuel my creative spirit.
-I firmly believe in the power of storytelling and the ability of data to reveal meaningful insights that can drive positive change.

 ### My Journey

 This blog is dedicated to sharing my journey as a Data Scientist.
-I'm on a mission to bridge my personal gap between theory and practical application.
-As I continue to learn and grow, I want to share practical insights and useful applications of data science that go beyond just the theoretical knowledge.
+My goal is to bridge my gap between theory and practical application.
+As I continue to learn and grow, I want to share practical insights and useful methods, algorithms and more, that go beyond just the theoretical knowledge.

 ### Background and Experience